chrislewisdev/ddd-by-night-oct-2017/README.md

 In order to be able to access your AWS account (both for creating the S3 bucket and deploying to it), the Travis configuration expects two environment variables to be present: AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY.

-You can use either the Access/Secret Keys for your root AWS account or any IAM user you've created, so long as it has permissions for S3 it should work just fine!
+You can use either the Access/Secret Keys for your root AWS account (probably not recommended) or any IAM user you've created, so long as it has permissions for S3 it should work just fine!

 ### 5. Run a Build!